AED: An black-box NLP classifier model attacker: Experiments

+In addition to evaluating the effectiveness of our approach in generating adversarial samples, we also explored methods for enhancing the explainability of victim models.
+To this end, we utilized a heat map technique based on the weight list presented in Table\ref{tab:examples}, in which the contribution of each word to the final prediction was indicated by color.
+This allowed us to observe the impact of each word on the final prediction, providing a valuable tool for interpreting the model's decision-making process and helping the human evaluation during the generated sample evaluation part.

-\paragraph{Sentence Similarity} To evaluate the adversarial example quality\cite{farouk2019measuring}, we designed an algorithm to calculate the Pearson Correlation Coefficient between the initial sample and the generated adversarial examples after each iterator.
-After iterating time $k$, we have original sample matrix $m_0$ and adversarial examples $m_n$ each matrix has a size $n$, to simplify, we have the equation below:
+\textbf{Sentence Similarity}: To evaluate the adversarial example quality~\cite{farouk2019measuring}, we considered three methods to evaluate the generated adversarial examples' quality.

+First, calculate the \textit{Pearson Correlation Coefficient} between the initial sample and the generated adversarial examples after each iterator.
+After iterating time $k$, we have the original sample matrix $m_0$, and adversarial examples $m_n$; each matrix has a size $n$.
+To simplify, we have the equation below:

+Second, we consider evaluating the \textit{Semantic Textual Similarity} with machine learning between the initial sample and the generated adversarial examples after each iterator.
+At the time of writing this paper, we use the model "stsb-roberta-large"\cite{reimers2019sentencebert}; the final similarity score is present in cosine similarity.

+Figure~\ref{fig:Sentence Similarity} illustrates the semantic textual similarity and Pearson correlation coefficient after each iteration.
+After 15 epochs, the Semantic Textual Similarity score went downward from 0.99 to 0.65, while the minimum coefficient of generated examples after each iterator remains over 0.5.
+Considering the generated quality and performance, we believe our method can achieve the trade-off point after seven or eight words substitution.

-Figure \ref{fig:Sentence Similarity} illustrates the Pearson Correlation Coefficient after each iterate.
-The minimum coefficient of generated examples after each iterator remains over 0.5.
-Nevertheless, we drove out some samples used for human evaluation, in Table \ref{tab:examples}, the heat map indicates the word attention score in a sample, the deeper the color the higher value the word got, in the two samples after we substituted the top 7 words and 9 words, and successfully make the victim model make the wrong prediction: 0.139(negative) to 0.723(positive) and 0.852(positive) to 0.379(negative) separately.
+Nevertheless, we drove out some samples used for \textit{Human Evaluation}.
+In Table~\ref{tab:examples}, the heat map indicates the word attention score.
+The deeper the color, the higher value the word got.
+The two samples are the results after we substituted the top 7 words and 9 words and successfully made the victim model make the wrong prediction: 0.139 (negative) to 0.723 (positive) and 0.852 (positive) to 0.379 (negative) separately.

+Compared with Alzantot et al.~\cite{alzantot_generating_2018} Ren et al.~\cite{ren_generating_2019}, our method offers a notable advantage of being more cost-effective.
+Specifically, our technique involves density peaks clustering and hierarchical synonyms search only for the nearest neighbor of words that score higher, which significantly reduces the computational burden.
+The results of our experiments demonstrate that our method is highly effective in reducing text classification accuracy, even at a low substitution rate.
+Moreover, the incorporation of an attention mechanism in our approach enhances the model's explainability, allowing for greater interpretability of the generated adversarial samples.